Banknotes of the Swiss franc: Second series

+These images are to scale at 0.7 pixel per millimetre (18 pixel per inch).
+For table standards, see the banknote specification table.

 Third series

 The third series of Swiss banknotes was printed in 1918; some of the notes were issued as war notes, while others were kept as reserve.

 Fourth series

 The fourth series of Swiss banknotes was printed in 1938 as a reserve series and was never issued.